Granting Trust to Documents

 A document-level project has the same security requirements as application-level projects: signing the manifests with a certificate or clicking the trust prompt.
 In addition, the document or workbook must be located in a directory that is designated as a trusted location.

-Applications in the 2007 Microsoft Office system and Office 2010 have Trust Centers where users can configure security and privacy settings, such as trusted locations.
+Applications in Office 2013 and Office 2010 have Trust Centers where users can configure security and privacy settings, such as trusted locations.
 For Office solutions, the local computer is considered a trusted location.
 However, because of higher risk, there are certain directories that cannot ever be trusted, such as the temporary folders for the system, for each user, and for Internet Explorer.

-For more information about the Trust Center, see Security policies and settings in the 2007 Office system.
+For more information about the Trust Center, see Security and policies and settings in Office 2010.
 For more information about how to create, manage, remove, and configure trusted folders, see Configure trusted locations and trusted publishers settings in the 2007 Office system and Create, remove, or change a trusted location for your files.

 There are several security concerns when you consider which folders to add to the trusted locations: